polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 We've already connected the Apps UI to the relay chain node.
 Now we can also connect to the parachain collator.
 Open another instance of Apps UI in a new browser window, and connect it to the appropriate endpoint.
-If you have followed this workshop so far, you can connect to the parachain node at:
+If you have followed this tutorial so far, you can connect to the parachain node at:

 https://polkadot.js.org/apps/?rpc=ws%3A%2F%2Flocalhost%3A8844#/